platofan23/textify/README.md

 - A code editor (e.g., **Visual Studio Code**, **PyCharm**).
 - For backend development: **Python 3.11** and a virtual environment.
 - For frontend development: **Node.js** and **npm** or **yarn**.
+- A datebase: **MongoDB**
+- Dependencies depending on the operating system

 ### :nut_and_bolt: Development Environment